 (See featured image above)

 The newly reopened St. Regis Bar Macao brings the Jazz-Age and Prohibition-Era New York to Macau.
 Its ancestor, King Cole Bar in the first-ever St. Regis Hotel is a renowned establishment that introduced Bloody Mary to the world.
-Since then, all the luxury chain’s bars across the globe work on an original recipe that reinvents the classic Bloody Mary through the local gastronomy lense.
+Since then, all the luxury chain’s bars across the globe work on an original recipe that reinvents the classic Bloody Mary through the local gastronomy lens.
 To honor the rich and diverse heritage of Macau’s gastronomy, The St. Regis Macao team of mixologists created Maria do Leste.
 With chourico from Portugal, pink peppercorns and limes from Brazil, spices from African and South-East Asian countries, this savory cocktail takes you on an exciting journey through the flavors that shaped Macau.
 The balance of spicy, smoky, fresh, and salty notes makes it a complex concoction with a strong character.
 Maria do Leste is served with the symbolic egg tart with lobster on the side.

 Colonial Punch at Antica Trattoria